The Worst Hotels in the World - My Travel Nightmares

 Sometimes, the shared bathrooms were barely functioning.
-The toilets wouldn’t flush, and there was no toilet paper or faucet (you’d better bring your own toilet paper or a bottle of water to wash yourself with).
+The toilets wouldn’t flush, and there was no toilet paper or faucet (you’d have to bring your own toilet paper or a bottle of water to wash yourself with).

 None of that mattered to me.